-While sitting at your work surface, make sure your back is supported by the chair's backrest.
-This should be in an erect position or angled slightly backwards.
+While sitting at your work surface, make sure your back is supported by the chair's backrest in erect position or angled slightly backwards.

 Legs:

 Your thighs should be horizontal or angled slightly downward.
 Your lower legs should be near a right angle to your thighs.
 Your feet should rest flat on the floor.
 If necessary, use a footrest, but double check that you have your seat height adjusted correctly before getting a footrest.